-Fully Equipped ORs
+Fully-Equipped ORs

-The WTIS captures wait times for all surgical procedures performed in a fully equipped OR.
-The one exception is cataract procedures which are captured regardless of location.
+The WTIS captures wait times for all surgical procedures performed in a fully-equipped OR.
+The one exception is cataract procedures.
+These are entered into the WTIS regardless of the location of where they are performed.

 WTIS OR locations (MIS Functional Centres) include the following: